A group of different men and women smiling and laughing with their arms around each others shoulders.

-Vaya Health is an Equal Opportunity Employer.
+Vaya Health (Vaya) is an equal opportunity employer.
 Vaya has zero tolerance for unlawful discrimination or harassment of any kind.
-Vaya does not discriminate against members, recipients, providers, employees, or applicants in the provision of services or administration of any Vaya Health Plan, including but not limited to any clinical, marketing, and care management programs offered by Vaya or its network providers to our members.
-This policy applies to all aspects of subcontracting and network participation, including, but not limited to, selection and retention, credentialing and re-credentialing, contracting, utilization reviews, audits, monitoring and investigations, adverse actions, and dispute resolution.
-Furthermore, it is a violation of our contracts with our contracted providers or subcontractors for them to engage in unlawful discrimination or harassment of any kind related to hiring or employment practices or in the administration or provision of services.
+Vaya does not discriminate against members, recipients, providers, employees, or applicants in the provision of services or administration of any Vaya health plan, including, but not limited to, any clinical, marketing, and care management programs offered by Vaya or network providers to Vaya members or recipients.

 Discrimination in general means treating a person unfairly because of who they are or because they possess certain characteristics.
 Per Title VI of the Civil Rights Act of 1964, as amended, 42 U.S.C §2000d et seq., “No person in the United States shall, on the ground of race, color, or national origin, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance.”
 Discrimination that occurs because of any characteristic protected by federal, state, or local law is unlawful and in direct violation of Vaya policy.

-Vaya does not discriminate on the basis of any protected classification or characteristic, including, but not limited to, race, color, creed, religion, ancestry, sex, gender identity, sexual orientation, ethnic or national origin, age, disability, handicap, genetic information, health status/need for health services, or National Guard, Veterans’, marital, parental or other protected status, in compliance with laws that prohibit discrimination.
+Vaya does not discriminate on the basis of any protected classification or characteristic, including, but not limited to, race, color, creed, religion, ancestry, sex, gender identity, sexual orientation, ethnic or national origin, age, disability, handicap, genetic information, health status/need for health services, or National Guard, veterans’, marital, parental or other protected status, in compliance with laws that prohibit discrimination.
 Vaya also does not discriminate against providers that serve high-risk populations or specialize in conditions that require costly treatment or based on practitioner or facility license or certification type.

-- Free auxiliary aids and services to people with disabilities, such as:
+• Free auxiliary aids and services to people with disabilities, such as:

-- Qualified sign language interpreters
+• Qualified sign language interpreters

-- Written information in other formats (large print, audio, accessible electronic formats, other formats)
+• Written information in other formats (large print, audio, accessible electronic formats, other formats)

-- Free language services to people who primarily speak a prevalent language in North Carolina that is other than English, such as:
+• Free language services to people who primarily speak a prevalent language in North Carolina that is other than English, such as:

-- Qualified interpreters
+• Qualified interpreters

-- Information written in other languages
+• Information written in other languages

-If you need these services, you can call our Behavioral Health Crisis Line at 1-800-849-6127 for help.
+If you need these services, you can call our Member and Recipient Service Line at 1-800-962-9003.

 Non-Discrimination Laws